LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Priority-queues.md

 *Write a script to implement Priority Queue.
 It is like regular queue except each element has a priority associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.
 Please check this wiki page for more information.
 It should serve the following operations:*

-* 1) **is_empty**: check whether the queue has no elements.
+* **is_empty**: check whether the queue has no elements.

-* 2) **insert_with_priority**: add an element to the queue with an associated priority.
+* **insert_with_priority**: add an element to the queue with an associated priority.

-* 3) **pull_highest_priority_element**: remove the element from the queue that has the highest priority, and return it.
+* **pull_highest_priority_element**: remove the element from the queue that has the highest priority, and return it.
 If two elements have the same priority, then return element added first.

 ## My solutions

 There are numerous ways to design simple priority queues (at least when performance is not an issue, for instance if the data set isn't very large).
 For example, it might be sufficient to maintain an array of arrays (AoA), where each of the arrays is a pair containing the item and associated priority.
 Or an array of hashes (AoH) based on the same idea.
 This means that each time we want to pull the highest priority element, we need to traverse the whole data structure to find the item with the highest priority.
 This may be quite slow when there are many items, but this may not matter if our data structure only has a few dozen items.

 Another way is to build a hash of arrays (HoA), where the hash keys are the priorities and the hash values are references to arrays.
 When the number of priorities is relatively small (compared to the number of items in the queues), this tends to be more efficient, but note that we still need to traverse the keys of the hash until we find the highest priority.
 An AoA with the index being the priority and the sub-hashes the item might be more efficient (because the priorities remain sorted), but this requires the priorities to be relatively small positive integers.
 We still have to traverse the top data structure until we find the first non-empty sub-array.
-This could be done as follows: as follows:
+This could be done as follows:

 ``` perl6
 use v6;